Bhavyalakhani/Auto-ML/README.md

 After processing our system will return a model with highest perform which the user can download and use.

-Tech Stack: React JS , Flask , Python
+Tech Stack: React JS , Flask , Python , Tensorflow , sklearn